katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

 To use ``allow_duplicates: true`` with role dependencies, you must specify it for the dependent role, not for the parent role.
 In the example above, ``allow_duplicates: true`` appears in the ``meta/main.yml`` of the ``tire`` and ``brake`` roles.
 The ``wheel`` role does not require ``allow_duplicates: true``, because each instance defined by ``car`` uses different parameter values.

 .. note::
-   See :ref:`playbooks_variables` for details on how Ansible chooses among variable values defined in different places (variable inheritance and scope).
+   See :ref:`playbooks_variables` for details on how Assible chooses among variable values defined in different places (variable inheritance and scope).

 .. _embedding_modules_and_plugins_in_roles:

 Embedding modules and plugins in roles
 ======================================

 If you write a custom module (see :ref:`developing_modules`) or a plugin (see :ref:`developing_plugins`), you might wish to distribute it as part of a role.
-For example, if you write a module that helps configure your company's internal software, and you want other people in your organization to use this module, but you do not want to tell everyone how to configure their Ansible library path, you can include the module in your internal_config role.
+For example, if you write a module that helps configure your company's internal software, and you want other people in your organization to use this module, but you do not want to tell everyone how to configure their Assible library path, you can include the module in your internal_config role.

 To add a module or a plugin to a role:
 Alongside the 'tasks' and 'handlers' structure of a role, add a directory named 'library' and then include the module directly inside the 'library' directory.